Conditional Generative Models for Learning Stochastic Processes: Generative Models

 \section{Generative Models}

 Generative models play an important role in many applications, for instance chemistry, text generation, and finance.
-Many of these models are trained adversarially in the Generative Adversarial Network model (GAN) where two deep neural networks compete against each other to either decipher where the data is fake and fool the other network about being fake data \cite{creswell2018generative}.
+Many of these models are trained adversarially using the Generative Adversarial Network model (GAN), where two deep neural networks compete against each other to either decipher whether data is synthetic or to create synthetic data indecipherable from real-data \cite{creswell2018generative}.
 In particular, the discriminator is noted as the network that learns to discern real data from fake data, and the other network, noted as the generator, learns how to mimic real data in order to fooling the discriminator.

 As one may observe, GANs are useful when the distribution of the random variable is unknown or is of increasingly high dimension to model.
 However, if the distribution of the random variable is known, or of small dimension, the discriminator in the adversarial component can be dropped and the generator can trained explicitly with the known distribution at hand.